Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ### Other design choices

 **Put it under a flag**, in other words, only expose the boxed constructor when some annotation or compiler flag is present.
-In this case, we could not find a realistic scenario where this expose would be counter-productive; in the worst case in which you expose the constructor but not operations you just have a way to create useless values.
+In this case, we could not find a realistic scenario where this expose would be counter-productive; in the worst case in which you expose the factory method but not operations you just have a way to create useless values.

 The only drawback is that the ABI exposed in the JVM changes from one version of the compiler to the next, albeit in a binary compatible way.
 There is a risk involved in downgrading the compiler version, as it may break Java clients, but this scenario is quite rare.